Block-wise Adaptive Caching for Accelerating Diffusion Policy: Introduction

 \section{Introduction}

-\DPk has gained substantial attention in robotic control, due to its ability to model action distributions via conditional denoising processes~\cite{chi2023diffusion}.
-Recently, it has also been widely adopted by vision-language-action models ~\cite{wen2025dexvla,liu2025hybridvla,hou2025dita} to perform highly dexterous and complex tasks.
+\DPk has gained substantial attention in robotic control, due to its ability to model action distributions via conditional denoising processes~\citep{chi2023diffusion}.
+Recently, it has also been widely adopted by vision-language-action models ~\citep{wen2025dexvla,liu2025hybridvla,hou2025dita} to perform highly dexterous and complex tasks.
 However, its massive computational burden in the denoising process makes the action frequency unable to satisfy real-time and smooth control.
-For instance, on a 6-DoF robotic arm executing block pick-and-place, 50 diffusion denoising steps at 1 ms per step restrict the action update rate to 10 Hz, well below the 30–50 Hz needed for smooth real-time control~\cite{shih2023parallel}.
+For instance, on a 6-DoF robotic arm executing block pick-and-place, 50 diffusion denoising steps at 1 ms per step restrict the action update rate to 10 Hz, well below 30–50 Hz usually needed for smooth real-time control~\citep{shih2023parallel}.

 Despite the aforementioned necessity, the acceleration of \DPk remains an underexplored field.
-Cache-based methods have recently gained significant attention in accelerating diffusion models on image-generation tasks~\cite{ma2024deepcache,wimbauer2024cachemeifyoucan,selvaraju2024fora,chen2024delta,zou2025accelerating} and video-generation tasks~\cite{liu2024timestep,kahatapitiya2024adaptive,lv2024fastercache}.
+Cache-based methods have recently gained significant attention in accelerating diffusion models on image-generation tasks~\citep{ma2024deepcache,wimbauer2024cachemeifyoucan,selvaraju2024fora,chen2024delta,zou2025accelerating} and video-generation tasks~\citep{liu2024timestep,kahatapitiya2024adaptive,lv2024fastercache}.
 However, they cannot be directly applied to Diffusion Policy, due to differences in data characteristics and model architectures.

 To address this issue, we aim to propose a customized feature caching method for \DP.
 We first explore the distinct characteristics of \DPk models and identify two key observations in feature similarities: (1) feature similarities across timesteps vary non-uniformly, and (2) different blocks exhibit distinct temporal similarity patterns as shown in Fig.~\ref{fig: insight observation}.
 Motivated by this observation, we propose \textbf{B}lock-wise \textbf{A}daptive \textbf{C}aching (\textbf{BAC}), a training-free method that accelerates transformer-based \DPk by adaptively updating and reusing cached action features at the block level.
-BAC integrates an Adaptive Caching Scheduler (ACS) to allocate block-specific caching schedules and a Bubbling Union Algorithm (BUA) to truncate inter-block error propagation.
+BAC integrates an Adaptive Caching Scheduler (ACS) to allocate block-specific caching schedules and the Bubbling Union Algorithm (BUA) to truncate inter-block error propagation.